TuVanDev/TuVanDev/README.md

 My passion is working with Magento and helping others in the Magento community.
 I contribute to the Magento codebase, Magento Developer Official documents, and provide support on platforms such as Magento Stack Exchange and various Magento-dedicated Slack groups.

+I also share Magento tutorials, tips, tricks, and security updates through my blog at https://magetu.com

-For the past seven years, I have exclusively worked remotely and full-time for various agencies in the UK.
+For the past eight years, I have exclusively worked remotely and full-time for various agencies in the UK.

-I share Magento tutorials, tips, tricks, and security updates through my blog at https://magetu.com/
+:earth_americas: I offer Magento development support and consulting services to store owners, managers, Magento developers, and agencies worldwide, including those in the US, UK, AU, and Europe.

+:star: I am currently open to new opportunities for a full-time Senior Magento Developer position or freelance work.

 Connect with me on LinkedIn https://www.linkedin.com/in/tu-van-dinh/
-Contact for work: vandinhtuit@gmail.com
+:mailbox: Contact for work: vandinhtuit@gmail.com

 Are you encountering difficulties with the upgrade of your Magento version to 2.4.7 or 2.4.6, which requires PHP 8?
 I have created a detailed step-by-step guide to assist you through the upgrade process:
 https://magetu.com/how-to-upgrade-to-magento-version-2-4-6-or-2-4-5-or-2-4-4/.
 If you continue to experience issues, please leave a comment in the post, and I will be happy to help.